openshift/training/05-Services-Routing-Complete-Example.md

     oc exec -it -p $(oc get pods | grep router | awk '{print $1}' | head -n 1) /bin/bash

 You are now in a bash session *inside* the container running the router.
+We'll talk more about `oc exec` later.
+For now, just realize that OpenShift is letting you operate an interactive process inside a running Docker container in the OpenShift environment.

 Since we are using HAProxy as the router, we can cat the `routes.json` file: